vlist/void/README.md

 plugin for voidshell is node.js script file, located in plugin/root directory
 ### create a plugin
-create a file located in plugin/root directory plugin template shown below:
+create a file located in plugin/root directory<br/>
+plugin template shown below:
 ```javascript
 /*init code,do not modify*/